sustrik/libdill/index.md

 thousands cycles to get back to speed.

 However, there's one huge advantage of using separate processes.
-They may run in parallel, typically on two different CPU cores.
+They may run in parallel, meaning that they can utilise multiple CPU cores.
 Launching the coroutine inside of the process, on the other hand, means that it shares CPU with the parent coroutine.
 If you are using `go` exclusively your program will use only a single CPU core even on a 32-core machine.

 From the performance point of view, the best strategy is to have as many processes as there are CPU cores and deal with any remaining concurrency needs